How Does Courier or Parcel Package Tracking System Works

 This is how a courier or parcel package tracking system works in eCommerce shipping:

-Bar Code Generation: As a first step, as soon as a product is handed over by the online seller to their courier company for delivery, a barcode is generated for the same and attached to it.
+The first step to the process, as soon as a product is handed over by the online seller to their courier company for delivery, a barcode is generated for the same and attached to it.
 A barcode is a unique ID that has all the details related to the parcel, like, pick up and destination details, buyer’s contact details, etc.

-Scan Bar Code Details: As the next step, when the item is loaded for the delivery, its bar code is scanned by the courier company and that data is stored in the tracking system of that courier company’s website.
+The next step is when the item is loaded for the delivery, its bar code is scanned by the courier company, and this data is stored in the tracking system of that courier company’s website.

-Out for Delivery: At this location of the courier company, the received item is scanned again when it is ready to be sent out for delivery.
-The scanned information is stored again in the tracking system, which includes the time the products left that courier agency for delivery.
+At this location of the courier company, the received item is scanned again when it is ready to be sent out for delivery.
+The scanned information is stored back in the tracking system, which includes the time the products left that courier agency for delivery.

 The customer can track and see the movement of the package by entering the barcode number (or AWB number) on the website of the courier company.
 The barcode status provides a stepwise progression of where the package is at the moment.

 One of the main advantages of the tracking system is that it reduces the package from getting lost or misplaced.
 Moreover, the customers also have an idea of their products which keeps them stress-free.
 With billions of packages being sent through courier, it really helps to track them well and avoid instances of loss or mishandling.

 Tracking systems have become extremely sophisticated, thanks to the advanced technology platforms that they now use.
 Even if your package is thousands of miles away, you will be able to track it with just a click of the mouse.